Installing your first Linux system

 sudo ufw allow 443/tcp

 On Fedora, firewalld is common.
-Match the same principle: block by default, allow what you need.
-Keep firewall rules minimal and explicit.
+Use the same idea: block by default, allow only what you need.

-4) User and sudo policy.
-Use a separate local account for daily work.
-Grant sudo only when needed.
-Check sudoers with visudo and avoid NOPASSWD for broad privileges.
+Use a separate local account for daily work and grant sudo only when needed.
+Check sudoers with visudo and avoid broad NOPASSWD rules.

-5) Snapshots and backup patterns.
-Backups save you hours.
-Pick one or two reliable approaches and test restores monthly.
+Backups save time when things go wrong, which they will.
+Pick one or two methods and test restores monthly.

-Run this in a cron job or systemd timer.
-The –delete flag mirrors the source, so be careful and test. - Snapshots for system state.
-Timeshift works well for desktop systems using rsync or BTRFS snapshots.
+- Snapshots for system state.
+Timeshift works well on desktop systems using rsync or BTRFS snapshots.
 Use it before major upgrades.

-Apply the 3-2-1 pattern: at least three copies, two different media, one off-site.
-Name a single restore point you know works and practise restoring it.
+Use the 3-2-1 pattern: at least three copies, two different media, one off-site.
+Keep one restore point you know works.

-6) Automatic updates and package hygiene.
-For desktops, enable automatic security updates if you prefer minimal maintenance.
-For servers, I prefer manual updates with regular scheduling so I can check breaking changes.
+For desktop systems, automatic security updates can be fine if you want less maintenance.
+For servers, I prefer manual updates on a schedule so I can check for breakage.
 Remove unused packages with apt autoremove or the equivalent.
-Keep snaps and flatpaks in check; they can consume disk space.
+Keep snaps and flatpaks under control as they can eat disk space.

-7) Drivers and firmware.
 For systems with discrete GPUs, install the vendor driver from the distro’s official repos or its “additional drivers” tool.
-For strange Wi-Fi or Bluetooth issues, check dmesg and the hardware vendor’s Linux support notes.
-Firmware updates sometimes land in the linux-firmware package.
-Do not install random driver packages from obscure sources.
+If Wi-Fi or Bluetooth acts up, check dmesg and the hardware vendor’s Linux support notes.
+Firmware updates sometimes arrive in linux-firmware.
+Do not pull random driver packages from odd corners of the internet.

-8) Troubleshooting and recovery.
 Keep a live USB handy.
-Know how to chroot into your system for repairs.
-Keep an up-to-date list of sudo commands you use often.
-For boot issues, check the journal with:
+Know how to chroot into the system for repairs.
+Keep a current list of sudo commands you use often.
+For boot problems, check the previous boot with:

 journalctl -b -1